Vietnam.vn - Nền tảng quảng bá Việt Nam

 Runny nose

-A runny nose is often caused by allergies or infections.
-When you lie down, the mucus will drain down and collect in the back of your throat, causing irritation and coughing.
-Some simple solutions such as elevating the pillow, using a humidifier, taking antihistamines or decongestants can help relieve coughs effectively.
+Runny noses are often caused by allergies or infections.
+When you lie down, mucus can run down and collect in the back of your throat, causing irritation and coughing.
+Simple solutions like elevating your head with pillows, using a humidifier, and taking antihistamines or decongestants can help relieve coughs.

 Reflux

-Gastroesophageal reflux disease (GERD) is another cause of nighttime coughing.
+Gastroesophageal reflux disease (GERD) is another cause of nighttime coughs.
 However, many people do not know they have this condition.
-Coughing often occurs when lying down, especially on your back.
+Coughing often occurs when lying down, especially on the back.
 This is because in this position, stomach acid can easily flow back up into the esophagus.
 A small amount of acid will enter the windpipe, causing irritation and coughing.

-If you suspect that your nighttime cough is caused by GERD, see your doctor.
+If you suspect that your nighttime cough is caused by acid reflux, see your doctor.
 Lifestyle changes, dietary changes, and medications can help control the condition and reduce your cough.

 Asthma